GoogleCloudPlatform/cluster-health-scanner/deploy/helm/health_runner/README.md

 ## Preparation Before Installation

 Bad Node Detector uses some labels on nodes to determine how some health checks should run.
-For this prepartion step, please see the [usage guide](../README-usage.md) for details.
+For this preparation step, please see the [usage guide](../README-usage.md) for details.

 ## Installing Helm Chart